 Gal Gadot, Miss Israel 2004, and an actress best-known in the states for playing Gisele in the three most recent “Fast & Furious” movies, has been cast as Wonder Woman in Zack Snyder's upcoming “Batman vs. Superman” movie—the belated attempt by Warner Bros. and DC Comics to replicate the huge box-office success of “The Avengers” movie.

-Better get those bullet-proof bracelets up, bubelah.
+But better get those bullet-proof bracelets up, bubelah.
 It didn't take long before fanboys were taking potshots.
 These are simply comments on IMDb.com.
-Can't imagine what it's like over at YouTube:
+Can't imagine what it's like over at Twitter:

 - a skinny chick with not the hint of muscle tone... good choice

 - i prefer megan fox to be the wonder woman

 - was still hoping Gina Carano might get cast

 - an Amazon Princess shouldn't look like she's starving to death...